-MindsDB also generates predictions at the data layer—an additional, significant advancement that accelerates development speed.
-Generating predictions directly in MongoDB Atlas with MindsDB AI Tables gives you the ability to consume predictions as regular data, query these predictions, and accelerate development speed by simplifying deployment work-flows.
+MindsDB also generates predictions at the data layer (without consuming DB resources)—an additional, significant advancement that accelerates development speed.
+Generating predictions directly in MongoDB Atlas with MindsDB AI Collections gives you the ability to consume predictions as regular data, query these predictions, and accelerate development speed by simplifying deployment work-flows.

 Getting started with MindsDB